shizacat/ampo/README.md

 ### Embeded

 It is supported by default.
-Just, you need create the embeded document as class of pydantic - 'BaseModel'.
+Just, you need create the embedded document as class of pydantic - 'BaseModel'.
 It will be stored into db as object.

 Example:
 ```python